datagseoane/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-This repository contains the solution to my Final Project at IT Academy by Barcelona Activa.
+This repository contains the solution to my Final Project at IT Academy by Barcelona Activa based on the development of a movie recommendation algorithm using data from the MovieLens database.

 My name is [Guillermo Seoane](https://www.linkedin.com/in/guilleseoane/) and I'm a **#DataScience** student.

 ## 📚 Archives: